Technology Tales

 2nd October 2011

-Unless my BlackBerry is discounted, battery life seems to be something with which I haven’t had much luck because my Asus Eee PC isn’t too brilliant either.
-Without decent power management, two hours seems to be as good as I get from its battery.
+Unless my BlackBerry is discounted, battery life seems to be something with which I haven't had much luck because my Asus Eee PC isn't too brilliant either.
+Without decent power management, two hours of battery life appears to be as good as I get from it.
 However, three to four hours become possible with better power management software on board.
-That makes the netbook even more usable though there are others out there offering longer battery life.
-Still, I am not tempted by these because the gadget works well enough for me that I don’t need to wonder about how money I am spending on building a mobile computing collection.
+That makes the netbook even more usable, though there are others out there offering longer battery life.
+Still, I am not tempted by these because the gadget works well enough for me that I don't need to wonder about how money I am spending on building a mobile computing collection.

-While I am not keen on spending too much cash or having a collection of computers, the battery life situation with my Toshiba is more than giving me pause for thought.
-The figures quoted for MacBooks had me looking at them though they aren’t at all cheap.
-Curiosity about the world of the Mac may make them attractive to me but the prices forestalled that and the concept was left on the shelf.
+While I am not keen on spending too much cash or having a collection of computers, the battery life situation with my Toshiba more than gives me pause for thought.
+The figures quoted for MacBooks had me looking at them, even if they aren't at all cheap.
+Curiosity about the world of the Mac may make them attractive to me, only for the prices to forestall that, and the concept was left on the shelf.

 A useful little device